jmetzger/training-kubernetes-networking/kubernetes-networks/antrea/architecture.md

 ## antctl

   * cli for some debugging
-  * controller-mode on controller
+  * controller-mode on controller (accessing from within controller pod)
-  * agent-mode on agent
+  * agent-mode on agent (accessing from within agent-pod)
   * external also possible - uses kubeconfig to connect
     * Connection is done through kube-api-server

 ### Important antctl commands

+  * antclt help

 ## Reference